9 Fun Things to Do in Gainesville, Florida

 Gainesville, Florida is often recognized as the home to one of the state’s most well-known institutions, the University of Florida.
 However, thanks to the city’s tasty food scene, top-notch trails and outdoor venues, and cultural activities, Gainesville is a travel destination in its own right.

 My daughter, Taylor, and I visited Gainesville, Florida in the spring.
 We were very impressed!
 I didn’t expect upscale museums, spectacular meals, or incredible outdoor offerings.
-Here are nine fun things that we recommend for you to do during your visit to Gainesville, Florida!
+Here are nine things to do in Gainesville, Florida that will enhance your visit.

 #1 Harn Museum of Art